RobotLocomotion/drake/multibody/parsing/README_model_directives.md

    should generally be avoided.
  * `AddFrame` takes a `name` and a `X_PF` transform and adds a new frame to the model.
-Note that the transform is as specified in the `Transform` scenario schema and can reference an optional base frame, in which case the frame will be added to the base frame's model instance.
+Note that the transform is as specified in the `Transform` scenario schema, but *must* reference a base frame; the newly created frame will be added to the base frame's model instance.
  * `AddDirectives` takes a `file` naming a model directives file and an optional `model_namespace`; it loads the model directives from that file with the namespace prefixed to them (see Scoping, below).